-A Poem Tul'si on the altar next to the figurine of a cow at the New Vrindaban community in West Virginia, U.S.A.
-Standing in back are Krishna (left) and Radha. photo: Umapati Swami Find God by worshiping a plant?
+A Poem Sri Krishna Find God by worshiping a plant?
 Strangest idea you’ve ever heard, right?
-But Tulasi (often pronounced Tul'si) is not your everyday houseplant. … Continue reading In Praise of Goddess Tul’si
+But Tulasi (often pronounced Tul'si) is not your everyday houseplant.
+The thousands of Tulasis throughout the world, mostly in India and Hare Krishna temples everywhere, are said by the scriptures to be incarnations of the goddess Vrinda, who presides … Continue reading In Praise of Goddess Tul’si

 And the first light in the universe?
 Guess again, my dear astronomer.
 It’s the sun.

 Oh please, dear Krishna, take me to your home